-MUE 181 Chapel Worship Band 1 hour MUE 281 Involves select singers and instrumentalists in a musical ensemble MUE 381 E 381 specializing in leading musical worship for weekly University chapel MUE 481 services.
+MUE 181 Chapel Worship Band

+MUE 281 Involves select singers and instrumentalists in a musical ensemble chapel services.
 May require additional performances, as requested.
 Activity course.
 Prerequisite: Audition.
 Does not satisfy the ensemble requirement for music majors.
 Activity course.
 Select the appropriate 100, 200, 300, or 400 numbering based upon class level.
 The 100-, 200-, and 300-level courses may be repeated for credit one time.
 The 400-level courses may be repeated for credit three times.
 Offered fall and spring semesters.